SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/working-with-tiles.md

 ## View tiles and data

 * Click on data in a tile (for instance a sector in a pie chart) to display the underlying data.
-See [View tile data][1].

 * Place the mouse-pointer over a section of a tile to view source data in a pop-up box.

 * Click the data labels (legend) under the tile to hide/show specific data in the tiles.
 This can be useful for printing or exporting the tiles.

 * Click ![icon][img1] in the header of a tile and select **View in full screen** to open the tile in full screen.
 This is especially useful for tiles with much content.

+### Examine underlying data

+1. Open the **Dashboard** screen.

+2. Select the relevant dashboard.

+3. Click on data in a tile (for instance a column in a column chart).
+A new window displays the records in the section you clicked.

+4. Here you have the following options:

+    * Click a record to see a preview on the right-hand side of the window.

+    * Double-click a record to open it (or select a record and click **Open**).

+    * To [copy the records to a selection][4], click the **Task** button and select **Copy into selection**.
+If you do not select any records, all records will be copied.

+5. Click **Close** when you are done.

 ## Export tiles